-Adjusting to a new way of life
+Adjusting to a new life

 Families Outside received a referral from a local school who had attended one of our training sessions at their local prison and also by a Peers Early Education Partnership (PEEP) worker who had encountered the mother at one of the family visit sessions at the prison.